 Whatever the reason for the lack of communication, it’s important to confront them about it.
 Let them know why you are displeased with their service and give them the opportunity to explain themselves.
 If you can resolve the issue through communication, it will save you a lot of effort and even money in the long run.

 Understand that the issue could also be a misunderstanding or lack of communication on your part as well.
 Make sure you are clear with your expectations and are communicating well with your agent on your part.

 Check Your Real Estate Contract

 When you start using your real estate agent, they may have had you sign a contract.
 If so, you’ll want to check the termination clause.
 Depending on the agent, you may have to pay a termination fee for the services rendered.
 If your agent is listing your home and has already begun the marketing process, they could have easily spent $1000 on photography and ads alone!
 Be mindful of your agent’s services and make sure you compensate them it, or you could end up paying for it in court later.

 If you signed a contract to work with your agent, then it’s a good idea to terminate the agreement in writing as well.
 You could do some negotiating to make sure the deal comes out favorable to both parties and part ways peaceably.

-If it gets to the point where you need to breach your contract to get rid of your real estate agent, make sure you have good reason.
+If it gets to the point where you need to breach your contract to get rid of your real estate agent, make sure you have a good reason.
 Breaching contracts could mean paying court fees on top of the real estate fees outlined in your contract.